kohlschutter/unsock/README.md

 127.0.0.1.

-When using `recvfrom(2)`, data sent from other `AF_UNIX` sockets that are not under the control of *unsock*, is treated as if it was received from localhost, port *0*, which means that replying to that address is currently not possible.
+When using `recvfrom(2)`, data sent from other `AF_UNIX` sockets that are not under the control of *unsock*, is treated as if it was received from `127.175.0.0` (or the configured address), port *0*, which means that replying to that address is currently not possible.

 `AF_INET`-based sockets have several socket options thay may not be supported by `AF_UNIX`.
 While *unsock* already has several checks for common options, some are still missing.
 Use the *debug* build to add some logging when debugging these cases.

+Currently, only little-endian architectures are tested/supported.

 # Changelog

+### _(2022-XX-XX)_ **unsock 1.1.0**

+ - Add support for non-`AF_UNIX` connections (via control files posing as unix domain socket files)
+ - Add support for Firecracker-style `CONNECT` proxies for `AF_VSOCK` communication.
+ - Add very basic tooling to create the corresponding control files
+ - Allow unintercepted `AF_INET`/`AF_INET6` traffic; by default, only `127.175.0.0` is intercepted.
+ - Add `UNSOCK_ADDR` environment variable to configure which IP address/address range is intercepted.

 ### _(2022-06-06)_ **unsock 1.0.0**